MANU ROAD BIRDING TOUR

 Rufous-crested Coquette

-We will spend our last morning birding around the Villa Carmen, where Black-capped, Little Undulated Tinamou as well as Amazonian Antpitta come to the feeders near the lodge.
-Other birds are White hawk, Blued-headed & Military Macaw, Rufous-capped Nunlet, White-linned Antbird, Sooty Antbird, Bamboo Antshrike, Foothill Antwren, Johanne´s Tody Flycatcher, Mottle-backed Elaenia, Black-backed Tody-flycatcher (E), Rusty-belted Tapaculo, Cuzco Warbler among many other species.
+We will spend our final morning birding around Manu Biolodge (Villa Carmen), where species such as Black-capped, Little, and Undulated Tinamou, as well as the elusive Amazonian Antpitta, regularly visit the feeders near the lodge.
+Other highlights include White Hawk, Blue-headed and Military Macaw, Rufous-capped Nunlet, White-lined and Sooty Antbird, Bamboo Antshrike, Foothill Antwren, Johanne’s Tody-Flycatcher, Mottle-backed Elaenia, Black-backed Tody-Flycatcher (E), Rusty-belted Tapaculo, and Cuzco Warbler, among many others.

-Later , we will get back to the road back to the mountains and will make some stops along the way for missing species or better views for Urubamba Anpitta (E), Cereulean-capped Manakin (E), Yungas Manakin, Crimson-crested Woodpecker, White-backed Fire-eye, Slaty Gnateater, Buff-tailed Sicklebill, Inca Flycatcher (E), Ochraceous-breasted Flycatcher, Black-throated Tody-tyrant, Golden-headed & Crested Quetzal, White-collared Jay, etc.
+Later, we begin our return journey toward the highlands, making strategic stops along the road for key species we may have missed or wish to see better.
+These include Urubamba Antpitta (E), Cerulean-capped Manakin (E), Yungas Manakin, Crimson-crested Woodpecker, White-backed Fire-eye, Slaty Gnateater, Buff-tailed Sicklebill, Inca Flycatcher (E), Ochraceous-breasted Flycatcher, Black-throated Tody-Tyrant, Golden-headed and Crested Quetzal, and White-collared Jay.

 Day 7